sofathitesh/doconce/doc/demos/tutorial/tutorial.rst

 Look at a `simple doconce example <http://doconce.wordpress.com>`_ and a `scientific report <http://doconcereportdemo.wordpress.com/>`_ to see blogging with mathematics and code on WordPress.

+Speaking of WordPress, the related project `<http://pressbooks.com>`_ can take raw HTML code (from Doconce, for instance) and produce very nice-looking books.
+There is no support for mathematics in the text, though.

 Pandoc and Markdown
 -------------------